davide3011/palladium-ln/doc/getting-started/advanced-setup/tor.md

 Tor Browser will run a built-in Tor instance, but with the proxy at port 9150 and the control port at 9151 (the normal Tor has, by default, the proxy at port 9050 and the control
 port at 9051).
 The mobile Orbot uses the same defaults as Tor Browser (9150 and 9151).

-You can then use these settings for Core Lightning:
+You can then use these settings for Palladium Lightning:

 ```shell
 proxy=127.0.0.1:9150